aidin0181/MultiLineFileDownloader/README.md

 you can download files via pasting link in it.

 the main difference from other downloaders is that it uses all yor internet available network interfaces. so, it gives you a faster speed for downloading.
+for testing just use a usb hub and plug your 4G connections to the hub and enable usb internet sharing from your device.
+for better performance, it is better that all connections are of the same type. (for example: all connections are 4G or 3G or Ethernet)

 features: